 - Rollback by running – drush migrate-rollback document_import

-- Make changes to the config file and repeat steps above.
+- Make changes to the config file and repeat the steps above.

 - You can delete your CSV file once your import is complete.